elixirschool/elixirschool/lessons/specifics/debugging.md

 {:ok, #PID<0.307.0>}
 ```

 The `:debugger` is Erlang module that give us access to debugger.
+We could use function `start/1` to configure debugger:

++ If an argument is path to file, string, then configuration will be read from that file.
++ If an argument is `:local` or `:global` then debugger will:
+    + `:global` – debugger will interprets code on all known nodes.
+This is default value.
+    + `:local` – debugger will interprets code only on current node

 Next step is to attach our module to debugger:

 ```elixir
 iex > :int.ni(Example)